SDG 1 - Strategic Initiatives

 - Talent Acquisition: HirewesternU connects equity-deserving students with employers.

 The Ontario Student Assistance Program (OSAP) is available to all Ontario residents who are Canadian citizens, permanent residents, refugees, or other protected persons.
-Additionally, the Canada Student Grant for Full-Time Students is available to those in financial need (in the 2022-23 cohort, approximately 32% of students qualified for this grant).
+Additionally, the Canada Student Grant for Full-Time Students is available to those who pay taxes in Canada and are in financial need (in the 2022-23 cohort, approximately 32% of students qualified for this grant).

 - Needs based awards